LeonardoChermaut/windows-scripts-and-reg-utils/README.md

 - **PowerShell Commands**: A set of PowerShell commands system administration tasks, manage processes, manipulate files and folders, and perform advanced configurations.

-- **OBS**: Don't needed run with Administrator, but is recommended.
+- **OBS**: *Please note that the script provided is for informational purposes only.
+Use it responsibly and at your own risk.*